yanncauchepin/PageRanking/README.md

 Before running this code, ensure you have the following :

 - ***gcc*** compiler installed on your system.

+## Input Dataset ##

-- Input data in ***tsv*** format containing user paths.
+The input dataset is in the ***tsv*** format and contain user paths.
 Some examples are located in the **Dataset** directory.
 - The names of articles must be URL-encoded.
-    - Articles in a path are separated by ";".
+- Articles in a path are separated by
 - Back clicks are represented by "<".

 ## Usage ##